Nuaym.leadr

 What this returns to LEADR

-Taylor gets the view he has been too deep in the weeds to see.
-Nick gets a data-backed picture of where the operational leverage actually lives.
+Taylor gets the view he's been too deep in the weeds to see.
+Nick gets a data-backed picture of where the real wins are hiding.

 Section III · The Full Eight